dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 enforce_ssl: username.github.io
 {% endhighlight %}

-By following this way there will be no trace of your http website anywhere on the internet even though it works.
+This way, there will be no trace of your **http** website anywhere on the internet even though it works.

 ## SSL on custom domain
 If you are using a custom domain, say ```yoursite.com``` then you may have to use a different approach.
 If enforcing works then great!
 Otherwise follow the procedure given below.